hartwigmedical/actin/algo/README.md

 CURRENTLY_GETS_ANTICOAGULANT_MEDICATION | Medication > categories contains type of "Anticoagulants" or "Vitamin K antagonists" and status is active
-CURRENTLY_GETS_ANTIBIOTICS_MEDICATION | Medication > categories contains type of "Antibiotics" and status is active CURRENTLY_GETS_ANTIEPILEPTICS_MEDICATION | Medication > categories contains type of "Antiepileptics" and status is active CURRENTLY_GETS_CORTICOSTEROID_MEDICATION | Medication > categories contains type of "Corticosteroids" and status is active CURRENTLY_GETS_COUMADIN_DERIVATIVE_MEDICATION | Medication > categories contains type of "Vitamin K Antagonists" and status is active
+CURRENTLY_GETS_ANTIBIOTICS_MEDICATION | Medication > categories contains type of "Antibiotics" and status is active CURRENTLY_GETS_ANTIEPILEPTICS_MEDICATION | Medication > categories contains type of "Antiepileptics" and status is active CURRENTLY_GETS_BONE_RESORPTIVE_MEDICATION | Medication > categories contains type of "Bisphosphonates" or "Calcium regulatory medication" and status is active
+CURRENTLY_GETS_CORTICOSTEROID_MEDICATION | Medication > categories contains type of "Corticosteroids" and status is active CURRENTLY_GETS_COUMADIN_DERIVATIVE_MEDICATION | Medication > categories contains type of "Vitamin K Antagonists" and status is active
 CURRENTLY_GETS_GONADORELIN_MEDICATION | Medication > categories contains type of "Gonadorelin antagonists" or "Gonadorelin agonists"